lyteword/chspurgeon-tod/volume-4/psalm-101.md

 (d) Because they are both preparative for the heavenly rest.

-— *G.R.*
+— *G. R.*

 **Verse 1.** The blending of song with holy living.
 The bell of praise and the pomegranate of holy fruitfulness should both adorn the Lord's priests.

 **Verse 2.**

-1\.The end desired: "To behave wisely, "etc.; consistency of conduct.
+1\.
+The end desired: "To behave wisely, "etc.; consistency of conduct.

-2\.The means employed: "When wilt thou come, "etc.; only when God is with us we walk in a perfect way.
+2\.
+The means employed: "When wilt thou come, "etc.; only when God is with us we walk in a perfect way.

-3\.The test proposed: "Within my house, "where I am most myself and am best known.
+3\.
+The test proposed: "Within my house, "where I am most myself and am best known.

-— *G.R.*
+— *G. R.*

 **Verse 2.** —The wisdom of holiness.

-1\.In selecting our sphere of duty.
+1\.
+In selecting our sphere of duty.

-2\.In timing, :arranging, and balancing duties.
+2\.
+In timing, :arranging, and balancing duties.

-3\.In managing others according to their tempers.
+3\.
+In managing others according to their tempers.

-4\.In avoiding disputes with adversaries.
+4\.
+In avoiding disputes with adversaries.

-5\.In administering rebuke, giving alms, rendering advice, etc.; the blending of the serpent with the dove.
+5\.
+In administering rebuke, giving alms, rendering advice, etc.; the blending of the serpent with the dove.

 **Verse 2.** *—O when wilt thou come unto me?* A devout ejaculation.

-1\.Revealing the psalmist's need of the divine presence in order to holiness.
+1\.
+Revealing the psalmist's need of the divine presence in order to holiness.

-2\.His intense longing.
+2\.
+His intense longing.

-3\.His full expectation.
+3\.
+His full expectation.

-4\.His the rough appreciation of the condescending visit.
+4\.
+His the rough appreciation of the condescending visit.

 **Verse 2** (last clause).
 Home piety.
 Its duty, excellence, influence, sphere, and reward.
 Note also the change of heart and firmness of purpose necessary to it.

 **Verse 3.**

-1\.The sight of wickedness is to be avoided: "I will set no wicked thing, "etc.
+1\.
+The sight of wickedness is to be avoided: "I will set no wicked thing, "etc.

-2\.When seen it is to be loathed: "I Hate, "etc.
+2\.
+When seen it is to be loathed: "I Hate, "etc.

-3\.When felt it is to be repudiated.
+3\.
+When felt it is to be repudiated.
 It may touch me, but "it shall not cleave to me."

 **Verse 4.** The need of extreme care in the choice of our intimates.